 Flow data for the quarry sites are presented in Figure 3.1.
 Much of the flow data prior to 2003 were collected during or shortly following storm events and represents maximum flow values.
-Flow estimates vary from just over 100 gpm to less than 1 gpm with most less than 10 gpm.
-The bowl-shaped geometry and low permeability of the quarry walls and floors tend to focus flow toward the entrance of the pits.
+Flow estimates in 2007 vary from 60 gpm to less than 1 gpm with most less than 10 gpm.
+The

 The amount of reactive surface area available for sulfide oxidation is considerably less for quarries than for production rock piles.
-Oxidation is limited to the non-coated outer face of the quarry wall and near surface fractures.
+Oxidation is limited to the non-coated outer face of the near-vertical quarry wall and near surface fractures.
 Lower sulfide contents and smaller surface area yield a lower flux of oxidation products from quarries compared to production rock sites.

 Figure 3.2 shows pH data from the quarry site sampling locations.
-Of 113 samples taken since 1995, 112 have pH values between 6.0 and 8.0.
-A pH of 5.8 was recorded from Pit 174 in 1995, but more recent samples average approximately 6.5.
+Of 132 samples taken since 1995, 131 have pH values between 6.0 and 8.0.
+A pH of 5.8 was recorded from Pit 174 in 1995, but more recent samples average approximately 6.5, and 2007 results averaged 6.9.
 Alkalinity data presented in Figure 3.3 are consistent with the pH results, with all sites maintaining measurable alkalinity provided by dissolution of carbonate minerals.
 The lower alkalinity value from Pit 6 represents influences from organic acids derived from forest soils (note associated low conductivities of Pit 6 samples).
 Sample sites with the highest alkalinity are groundwater monitoring wells in Pit 5.
 Pit 5 has the highest carbonate content of the quarries and also may show influences from the water treatment plant located at that site and the continued quarrying activity.

 Conductivity data are shown in Figure 3.4.
 Conductivity indicates the amount of dissolved constituents in the water.
 Samples having higher conductivity values usually have higher sulfate, calcium and magnesium (hardness) concentrations, reflecting influences from sulfide oxidation and carbonate mineral dissolution.
-With the exception of one well in Pit 5 (MW-T-01-07), all conductivity data are consistent with waters derived from relatively freshly exposed low to moderately mineralized quarry rock.
+Conductivity data are consistent with waters derived from relatively freshly exposed low to moderately mineralized quarry rock.
 MW-T-01-07 has considerably higher conductivity and sulfate concentrations, which may reflect an influence from the Pit 5 water treatment plant.
 Past treatment plant upsets have contributed water to the area around the plant.
-However, between 2001 and 2005, conductivity and sulfate concentrations in this well have steadily decreased.
-The increase in sulfate concentrations in MW-T-01-09 may indicate the movement of the sulfate-rich increase in sulfate concentrations in MW-T-01-09 may indicate the movement of the sulfate-rich water from the MW-T-01-07 area to the east.
-These wells and their relationship to the treatment plant and the tailings facility are discussed in more detail in KGCMC, 2003.
-The April 2004 sample for Pit 174 showed an anomalous elevated conductivity value of 2,860 $\mu$ mhos/cm; however, the lab conductivity for the same sample was 302 $\mu$ mhos/cm and the remaining samples for 2004 were within historical limits (400 - 600 $\mu$ mhos/cm) for the site.
+However, between 2001 and 2006, conductivity and sulfate concentrations in this well have decreased.
+The increase in sulfate concentrations in MW-T-01-09 may indicate the movement of the sulfate-rich water from the MW-T-01-07 area to the east.
+These wells and their relationship to the treatment plant and the tailings facility are discussed in more detail in KGCMC 2003.
+KGCMC plans to decommission the Pit 5 water treatment plant in 2008 to accommodate the tailings facility expansion.
 The results for sulfate, magnesium and hardness, shown in Figures 3.5, 3.6 and 3.7, respectively, correlate with conductivity results.